Luodian/main-page-preview/src/content/post/aero_audio.md

 A common approach for current long-form ASR tasks is to split the audio into smaller, processable chunks and perform ASR on each segment individually.
 However, with the advancement of large language models (LLMs), long-context understanding has become increasingly important.
 We argue that a model's ability to process long audio sequences continuously is essential for effective audio understanding and should be considered a critical capability.
 To demonstrate this, we set up a simple use case using examples from an NVIDIA conference and calculate the WER with respect to the auto-generated YouTube subtitles.

 [![Long-ASR-eval.png](https://i.postimg.cc/w3Y9dyBp/Long-ASR-eval.png)](https://postimg.cc/301sXwpS)

+The image above presents a heatmap comparison of different models performing ASR tasks on a video with varying audio input lengths.
+As shown in the heatmap, Qwen-Omni and Phi-4 exhibit instability across different lengths and do not consistently produce the desired output.

 #### Model's Output